AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-view-work-info.md

 ---
 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-for-creative-cloud
-title: View work item information in Adobe Photoshop
+title: View work item information using the Adobe Workfront plugin
-description: You can see information about projects, tasks, issues, and documents from Adobe Photoshop.
+description: You can see information about projects, tasks, issues, and documents from Adobe Creative Cloud applications.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: a53a716f-4faf-4ea7-a4fc-ad8d87634267
 ---
-# View work item information in Adobe Photoshop
+# View work item information using the Adobe Workfront plugin

-You can see information about projects, tasks, issues, and documents from Adobe Photoshop.
+You can see information about projects, tasks, issues, and documents from the following Adobe Creative Cloud applications:

+{{cc-app-list}}

 ## Access requirements